slayerpart/git-worktree-slides/slides.md

 # Git Worktree Caveats
 <br>

-- **Worktree-Branch Exclusivity:** A branch can only be checked out in one worktree at a time, as changes in one would desynchronize the other.
+- **Branch Exclusivity:** A branch can only be checked out in one Worktree at a time, as changes in one would desynchronize the other.
-- **Untracked files are not copied:** When you create a new worktree, it is created from whatever is comitted, so gitignored or uncomitted files are not copied.
+- **Untracked Files Not Copied:**  Only committed files are included in new Worktrees.
 - **Setup Overhead:** For projects with expensive setup scripts, creating new Worktrees can slow down workflows and disrupt efficiency.
 - **Learning Curve:** May feel complex for beginners or those new to Git Worktrees.
-- **Disk Usage:** Can consume significant space for larger projects creating many Worktrees.
+- **Disk Usage:** Disk impact with many Worktrees on large projects.

 ---

-# Gotta rule them all!
+# Git Worktree Best Practices
 <br>

-**Best Practices:**

 - **Organize Worktrees in a Central Location:** Keep all Worktrees in a central folder or have clear rules where to put them.
-- **Name Worktrees Based on Purpose:** Name directories based on branch purpose (e.g., `feature`, `bugfix`).
+- **Purposeful Naming:** Name directories based on branch purpose (e.g., `feature`, `bugfix`).
-- **Prune Regularly to Prevent Clutter:** Prune/Remove unused Worktrees to avoid clutter.
+- **Prune Regularly:** Prune/Remove unused Worktrees to avoid clutter.

 ---

-# Takeaways
+# Recap
 <br>

 - **Streamlined Workflows Save Time Daily:** Investing in tools like Git Worktrees simplifies multi-branch development and eliminates repetitive tasks.